 Release date: 2 October 2009

 Though it may not promote startups or entrepreneurship directly, the movie shows why it's important to be familiar with the struggles of life.
 This movie projects the life of a rich kid, Sid.
-He is not okayish, if not below average, in studies and only likes hanging with friends.
-It is when he leaves his house due to father-son arguments does he get to know the challenges of a middle-class family.
+He is okayish, if not below average, in studies and is interested in only hanging around with friends.
+It is when he leaves his house due to some father-son arguments does he realize the challenges of a middle-class family.

 IMDB rating: 7.8/10